Rugal/rugal.github.com/_posts/2016/2016-04-15-postgresql-continuous-archive.md

 	00000001000000000000004A

 ## Notice
 Because WAL is significantly useful for recovery, it is better to back them up by archive.
 But sometimes it is still not enough, we could use `rsync` to send those WAL to some other place so that they will be preserved for longer term.
+I am not going to the details of it.

 ## Conclusion